nasa/dorado-scheduling/README.md

         $ pip install git+https://github.com/dorado-science/dorado-scheduling

-### To set up your environment
+### To set up the FICO Xpress optimization engine

-2. It is recommended that you use the commercial [Gurobi] solver rather than the open-source Cbc solver that is included with python-mip; Cbc is much slower and may fail to solve to optimality.
-If you have a Gurobi license, then activate Gurobi in this shell by setting the `GUROBI_HOME` environment variable.
-For example, on macOS, this will be:
+2. You will need to have a full version of FICO Xpress (see [license options]).
+Set the `XPRESS` environment variable to the folder containing your `xpauth.xpr` Xpress license file, which is generally the Xpress `bin`
+    directory:

-        $ export GUROBI_HOME=/Library/gurobi901/mac64
+        $ export XPRESS=/Applications/FICO Xpress/xpressmp/bin

 ### To generate an observing plan